hadasze/tdd-execrise/exercises/ambassador/README.md

 ## Tasks

+ > Please note that the following tasks are not arranged in a TDD order.
+This is because we want you to focus on using new technologies.
+Feel free to use TDD anyway!

-1. Add a `fetch` server function that returns the comments list from the `commentsService` using the appropriate RPC method.
+1. Add a `fetch` [server function](https://bo.wix.com/pages/yoshi/docs/yoshi-server/usage) that returns the comments list from the `commentsService` using the appropriate RPC method.
-2. Add a `add` server function that adds a single comment to the `commentsService` using the appropriate RPC method.
+2. Write a [server e2e test](https://bo.wix.com/pages/yoshi/docs/yoshi-server/testing#server-e2e-tests) that tests your function.
+More details about server e2e using Ambasador testkit [here](https://github.com/wix-private/ambassador-testkit#integration-tests-server-e2e).
+3. [Call](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/yoshi-server#consume-your-api) the new server function from your client and implement a very simple UI that shows comments.
+4. Add a component test.
+Use bm-flow testkit in order to [mock your server response](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/testing/component-tests#serverless).
+5. Add a Sled test for your new UI, testing that comments are displayed correctly.

+  Please note:

+    - Sled tests should run against your production data, so please verify that you have some data in production (you can use the [Api Explorer](https://pbo.wixpress.com/wix-api-explorer) or RPC console in order to trigger an "add" function call and add some dummy data).
+    - You should run `npm run build` before running your sled tests, and after each change in your production code (no need to run build after a change in the test itself).

 ## Bonus

-3. Add A simple UI to view your comments and add new comments.
-Write a Sled e2e test for it!
+6. Add an `add` server function that adds a single comment to the `commentsService` using the appropriate RPC method.
+Write server e2e tests / sled tests for it.

 ## Guidelines

 * Use [API explorer](https://pbo.wixpress.com/wix-api-explorer) to find the RPC service (search for `CommentsService`).
-* Use TDD
 * Use [ambassador](https://github.com/wix-private/ambassador) to integrate with comments service.
+* Bonus: Use TDD
+* A [solution example](https://github.com/wix-a/cc-2-2021-ambassador) (please try to do it on your own, look at the example only if you're stuck / as a reference)

-## Step by Step
+## Ambassador
 ### Getting Started with Ambassador
 Install and configure ambassador in your project by following the instructions in the [ambassador readme](https://github.com/wix-private/ambassador#usage).